purwowd/purwowd/README.md

 ### Hi, I'm Purwo Widodo 👋

-I'm a Software Engineer in the [PMG](https://pmg.id/) in the Backend team.

-I started December 2020.
-Before that I was a backend in django and researcher in software-defined radio technologies for 2+ years.
+I'm a Software Engineer, especially in the Backend with 3+ years experience.
+I also researcher in software-defined radio technologies for 2 years.

 - 🔭 I’m currently working on ...